Secure SDLC Approach For Preventing Cyber-Attacks

 Compliance With Appropriate Standards

-When you make security a priority, you automatically consider standards to follow and prevent legal actions.
+When prioritizing security, you automatically consider standards to follow and prevent legal actions.
 Standards such as HIPAA, HITECH, PCI-DSS, NIST, GDPR, and ISO are mandatory for applications of a particular type.

-And if you don’t follow them, there’s a high probability of your software getting banned.
-But, secure SDLC makes sure to align applications with relevant protocols.
+And if you don’t follow them, your software is likely to get banned.
+However, secure SDLC makes sure to align applications with relevant protocols.

 Unbeatable Collaboration For Security

-In Secure Software Development Lifecycle, every team member from operations, developers, managers, testers, and business analysts, of them considers security.
+In the Secure Software Development Lifecycle, every team member, from operations, developers, managers, testers, and business analysts, considers security.
 It helps the team to remove most vulnerabilities and develop a high-performing, project-goal-fulfilling, and end-to-end protected application.

 Recommended: A Reference Handbook To Secure Software Development Framework

-The Phases Involved In Secure Software Development Life Cycle
+The Phases of Secure Software Development Life Cycle

 The phases in a secure SDLC are similar to the traditional SDLC.
-However, in all its phases, security is taken into consideration and processes get modified accordingly.
+However, in all its phases, security is considered and processes get modified accordingly.

 Phase 1: Planning and Information & Security Requirement Gathering

-In the first phase, you need to gather, document, and verify all client requirements to identify associated stakeholders, project goals, timelines, and budgets.
+In the first phase, you must gather, document, and verify all client requirements to identify associated stakeholders, project goals, timelines, and budgets.

-At this stage, you will gain a clear idea of what type of application you will be building.
-Whether it’s going to be a web-based application, a mobile app, a cross-platform software, or something else.
+At this stage, you will understand what type of application you will be building, whether it’s a web-based application, a mobile app, a cross-platform software, or something else.

 And once you are clear about it, you need to focus on the following security aspects:

-• Whether you will use encryption or hashing for protecting data.
+- Whether you use encryption or hashing to protect data,

-You need to think of overall software components and functioning to decide on appropriate controls to configure.
+You need to consider overall software components and functioning to decide on configuring appropriate controls.
 Moreover, you must check CVE details for the technology, APIs, database, and other components to learn about possible vulnerabilities.

 Phase 2: Architecture Designing and Prototype Generation